ndreynolds/vim-cakephp/README.md

 cakephp.vim
 ==================================================================================
-A toolset for navigating and managing CakePHP applications.
-The goal is to mimic the functionality of vim-rails in the Cake environment.
-A similar plugin, cake.vim, already exists.
-While it's great, I wanted to make the commands more intuitive and offer a bit more functionality.
-I started from scratch, basing some of it off vim-rails.
-It's currently a work in progress.
+A vim plugin for navigating and managing CakePHP applications.
+The goal is to mimic the functionality of rails.vim in the Cake environment.
+It's not quite there yet, but I'm slowly adding things that (I think) make using Cake easier and faster.

 Installation
 ----------------------------------------------------------------------------------